ftCommunity/ftcommunity-TXT/README.md

 The community firmware aims to change this.
 It replaces the entire system with much newer components including an updated Linux kernel and updates for all system components.
 Furthermore it provides a fresh user interface and focusses on connectivity in general.
-It connect to your home WiFi as well as e.g. via USB to your Lego WeDo bricks and much more.
+It can connect to your home WiFi as well as e.g. via USB to your Lego WeDo bricks, other [Fischertechnik Components](http://www.fischertechnik.de/desktopdefault.aspx/tabid-21/39_read-3/usetemplate-2_column_pano/) and much more.

+The community firmware doesn't replace the built-in original firmware.
+Instead it's installed on a regular micro-SD card and provides a means to leave the original untouched which being used.
+Simply pull out the SD card containing the community firmware to bring your TXT back into factory state.

 There are still limitations which are due to the fact that some vendor specific closed source core components have not yet been replaced by